ManvithaRK/Metacrafters3/README.md

 Compile the code, click on the "Solidity Compiler".The Compiler option should be  set to 0.8.4, and then run the code by clicking on the Compile avax3.sol button.

 After the code is compiled, click on the Deploy & Run Transactions tab.
-From the dropdown menu choose the "avax3" contract. finally click on the deploy button.
+From the dropdown menu choose the "avax3" contract.
+Finally click on the deploy button.

 ## Authors